xiej2520/Cinnabar/doc/grammar.md

 blockExpr = "{"
             declaration*
             "}" ;

+indexExpr = expression "[" expression  ( "," expression )* "]" ;
 ```

+Generics will get parsed the same, will be converted during type checking.
+E.g. vec[3+4] and Vector[i32] will both get parsed into indexExpr.
+Allows for multidimensional slicing in the future?

 Cinnabar is mostly semicolon free.
 Semicolons will get added at newlines where
 they make sense, and before the end of a braced block.